Fair Without Leveling Down: A New Intersectional Fairness Definition: Abstract

 \section{Abstract}

-In this work, we tackle the problem of intersectional group fairness in the classification setting, where the objective is to learn discrimination-free models in the presence of several intersecting sensitive groups.
+In this work, we consider the problem of intersectional group fairness in the classification setting, where the objective is to learn discrimination-free models in the presence of several intersecting sensitive groups.
 First, we illustrate various shortcomings of existing fairness measures commonly used to capture intersectional fairness.
-Then, we propose a new framework called the $\alpha$ Intersectional Fairness framework, which combines the absolute and the relative performances between sensitive groups.
-Finally, we provide various analyses of our proposed framework, including the min-max and efficiency analysis.
-Our experiments using the proposed framework show that several in-processing fairness approaches show no improvement over a simple unconstrained approach.
-Moreover, we show that these approaches minimize existing fairness measures by degrading the performance of the best of the group instead of improving the worst.
+Then, we propose a new definition called the $\alpha$-Intersectional Fairness, which combines the absolute and the relative performance across sensitive groups and can be seen as a generalization of the notion of differential fairness.
+We highlight several desirable properties of the proposed definition and analyze its relation to other fairness measures.
+Finally, we benchmark multiple popular in-processing fair machine learning approaches using our new fairness definition and show that they do not achieve any improvement over a simple baseline.
+Our results reveal that the increase in fairness measured by previous definitions hides a ``leveling down'' effect, i.e., degrading the best performance over groups rather than improving the worst one.